 With the rapid increase in the usage of smartphones, tablets and other mobile devices, the mobile industry is booming.
 Smartphone; as the fad of iPads, iPhones, or Android phones raises the usage of apps, which is also increasing drastically.
 People can’t even imagine how their life can be without mobile phones, which they use for making calls, scheduling and organizing business meetings, connecting with their friends via chat or social networks, playing games and even tracking their health issues.
 And this is all possible because of those ingenious apps.

 Today we have many key players in the mobile application world like Google Android, Windows Phone, Nokia etc. And, with the inception of App stores, mobile users were flooded with millions of applications.
 Lots of it!
 Just a quick fact before we begin – as of October 2013, there are approximately 1,000,000 apps in the iPhone App Store.
 However, with the sea of opportunity comes the greater tides of challenges.
 As users have multiple choices of platforms and applications to choose from, it’s a big challenge for developers and publishers to get their application downloaded.
 And, for getting good downloads, proper mobile application strategy is important.
 Every app is different, but kink-free coding, alluring designs, and proper testing ensure app’s success.
 That means it should be delivered on time, bug-free, have captivating designs and does everything it is supposed to do.
-Let’s take a look into the steps to follow while developing a mobile app:
+Let’s take a look at the steps to follow while developing a mobile app:

 Proper Assessment of the tasks